ctrl-alt-del/devenv/README.md

 ## PHP
 ## Node.js

-### Node.js on Mac
-To install Node.js, download the pkg file from its [homepage](http://nodejs.org/).
+To install Node.js, download the install file from its [homepage](http://nodejs.org/).

-Once download is done, double click the pkg file and follow the instruction to install it into your computer.
+Once download is done, double click the file and follow the instruction to install it into your computer.

-Once installtion is done, Node.js and Node Packaged Modules (npm) should be installed.
+Once installation is done, Node.js and Node Packaged Modules (npm) should be ready on your computer.

 You can verify them by running:
 ```sh